 - Invite the hens: Start nagging the bride now to send you over the names and contact details of everyone she wants to invite to her bash asap.
 Brides tend to have quite a lot of things to organise so make sure this is high on her priority list.
 Once you’ve got it, send them all a quick save the date and the promise of more details as and when and ask them to RSVP ASAP.

 - Agree the budget: Make sure you discuss the subject of money with both the bride and ideally with some of the other bridesmaids too if possible.
-One of the best hens I went to wasn’t necessarily the cheapest or the most expensive, but it was the one where the maid of honour checked in with everyone on what was doable budget-wise.
-It makes everyone feel a little more in control, especially as most of your hens will likely be paying for multiple hen parties and weddings this season.
+As the Maid of Honour, you want to be checking in with the key hens to see what is doable budget-wise.
+It makes everyone feel a little more in control, especially as most of the hens will likely be paying for multiple hen parties and weddings this season.

 - Finalise who can come: You want to get solid RSVPs from your hens, and you might want to ask them to pay you a deposit to ensure that you don’t end up out of pocket if one of them pulls out at a later stage after you’ve booked for them.
 This might seem very formal, but it’s very standard nowadays and means you’re financially on the safe side.